 As an educator, Christina has taught private lessons for all ages, presented masterclasses for several local high schools in Southern California, and appeared as guest lecturer for Chapman University, San Jose State University, and the U Music Education Foundation.
-Her own music education reaches back to her first piano lessons as a child and her involvement with marching band as a percussionist throughout middle and high school.
-Through her after school music program, she performed in the Claremont Percussion Pit under Whitney Stanton and later transferred to the Woodbridge Percussion Ensemble under Jack Mizutani.
-She also performed in the 2010 All-Southern Honors Wind Ensemble under the instruction of composer and conductor Frank Ticheli and had her solo artist debut in 2010 at Chapman University’s Memorial Hall after winning the scholastic division of the Southern California International Marimba Competition.
+Her own music education reaches back to her first piano lessons as a child and her involvement with marching band as a percussionist throughout middle and high school school.
+Along with marching band, she also performed in the Claremont Percussion Pit under Whitney Stanton and later transferred to the Woodbridge Percussion Ensemble under Jack Mizutani.
+Outside of school, she performed in the 2010 All-Southern Honors Wind Ensemble under the instruction of composer and conductor Frank Ticheli and had her solo artist debut in 2010 at Chapman University’s Memorial Hall after winning the scholastic division of the Southern California International Marimba Competition.

 Thanks to her formative music experiences as a youth, she was able to pursue her percussion studies with Dr. Nick Terry and Dr. Justin DeHart at Chapman University, and she continued her studies with Nancy Zeltsman, Sam Solomon, Kyle Brightwell, Keith Aleo, and Dr. Doug Perkins at the Boston Conservatory at Berklee.
 She also continued her piano studies under Karen Knecht and performed in several piano recitals during her years at Chapman University.